Are menstrual cramps normal?

 Regl krampları normal midir?

-Keep reading to find out the answers to all your questions about menstrual cramps!
+Read on to find out the answers to all your questions about menstrual cramps!

 How do menstrual cramps manifest themselves?

-What other symptoms might accompany menstrual cramps?
+What other symptoms may accompany menstrual cramps?

 • Nausea

-• feeling of burnout
+• feeling of exhaustion

 • Headache